Prasadparik/Prasadparik/README.md

 # 👋 Hi There, I’m Prasad!

-I’m an Indian Freelancer Frontend developer.
+I’m an Indian Frontend developer.

 I’m passionate about learning new Technology and try to enhance my skills.
 In my free time, I like to create videos on Youtube related to programming & web Development.
 I also have an interest in learning about photography & cinematography.
 And the most important thing about me is that
 I ❤ TO CODE...

 <hr>